Enjoy our collection of the best senior websites on the Internet. Keep posted for updates and email us any that we missed.

 Also, Tips for the Awkward Age of Computing from Microsoft discusses the effects of age-related difficulties with vision, hearing, and dexterity.
 Excellent if you’re having any problems.

 PlentyOfFish.com is a completely free site, where you can post your profile, search for others, and contact them directly.
-Also has forums with dating advice.
+It also has forums with dating advice.
 Not the prettiest or flashiest site, it does have a very large membership, so the chances of finding someone compatible in your area is good.
-Editor tested and recommended!

-OKcupid.com is a completely free site, where you can post your profile, search for others and contact them directly.
-Visually attractive site, it offers the member the ability to answer questions and take tests to improve your “match-ability”.
-Editor tested and recommended!
+OKcupid.com is a completely free site, where you can post your profile, search for others, and contact them directly.
+It’s a visually attractive site, it offers the member the ability to answer questions and take tests to improve your “match-ability”.

 Tired of telemarketers?
 Registering your telephone number with the National “Do Not Call” Registry will stop most telemarketing calls.
 You may register with the “Do Not Call” Registry online at DoNotCall.gov or by telephone at 1.888.382.1222 or 1.866.290.4236 (TTY).
 Once you register your telephone number(s) with the Federal Trade Commission (FTC), it will take 31 days for the updated list to be circulated before you notice a reduction in telemarketing calls.
 Unfortunately, telephone calls from political organizations, charities, telephone surveyors or companies with which you have an existing business relationship are exempt from the FTC’s enforcement activities.